 I do prefer freshly ground ginger for added zing that permeates the cookies; you can find it in the produce section at your local grocery store.
 And feel free to get creative with gingerbread man cookie cut-outs and whatnot, too.
 Enjoy!

-1/3 – 1/2 c coconut flour (depending on desired consistency)
+1/3 – 1/2 c coconut flour (like this; depending on desired consistency)

 1/2 teaspoon cinnamon

 1/2 teaspoon ground ginger (or use freshly ground ginger!)

 2. Heat molasses, maple syrup, butter, and coconut milk to a sauce pan.

 3. Stir ingredients and heat until it boils, and then remove from heat.